apache/cordova-docs/doc/building-and-deploying-the-website.md

 ### Travis

 [Travis] automatically builds and publishes the website on every change.
+In [travis.yml](../.travis.yml), Travis  installs required dependencies and runs the build script.
 Travis will build the full website for you by running `gulp build --prod` under the hood.
 Travis also uses [SVN] to update, copy, add, and commit the new changes over to the website.
 Committing to svn can only occur once the commit has been merged to master.

-Lastly, Travis also runs `npm test` and will notify you if any of your `eslint` or `mocha` tests are failing.
+You can read more about is happening under the hood with SVN [here](deploying-the-website.md).
+Travis also runs `npm test` and will notify you if any of your `eslint` or `mocha` tests are failing.
 When Travis is done building and deploying, send a pull request and ask for a review.

 **NOTE**: Committing to Travis might take a while (up to 1 hour), depending on the number of files changed.